 Vocational Training and Academic Tuition – Brings in trainers to conduct training in computer skills, language proficiency and also tuition for released prisoners sitting for their ‘N’, ‘O’ and ‘A’ level examinations.

-Aftercare Support Groups and Fellowship Meetings – PFS holds weekly fellowship meetings on Saturdays for participants to reflect on what they have learned and share the joys and struggles that they experienced during the week.
-These meetings help released prisoners to forge healthy friendships,
+Aftercare Support Groups and Fellowship Meetings – PFS holds weekly fellowship meetings on Thursdays for participants to reflect on what they have learned and share the joys and struggles that they experienced during the week.
+These meetings help released prisoners to forge healthy friendships, have a platform where they are encouraged to reflect and talk about their daily challenges as well as deep-seated problems.

 Volunteers from various churches facilitate the support group and fellowship meetings.
 This gives released prisoners the opportunity to discover more about various churches, and if they choose to do so, to follow the volunteer to church.